 They are fathers and mothers, sons and daughters, husbands, wives and partners, chefs and bakers, entrepreneurs and mentors, educators and dreamers, creative forces and agents of change.
 Friends, neighbors and valued community contributors.
-The much-talked-about beauty of Chicago is not just a credit to its architecture, green spaces, the abundance of art—both commissioned and gifted by nature—and striking lake and river views, but in the diversity of the businesses and their owners that stand side-by-side in service to their neighborhoods.
-We’ve assembled just a short list of black-owned businesses to show our support of Black Lives Matter, as an acknowledgment of the importance of these lives to the success of the city of Chicago and in condemnation of racism in any form.
+The much-talked-about beauty of Chicago is not just a credit to its architecture, landscape, the abundance of art—both commissioned and gifted by nature—and striking lake and river views, but in the diversity of the businesses and their owners that stand side-by-side in service to their neighborhoods.
+We’ve assembled just a short list of black-owned businesses to honor Black History Month, as an acknowledgment of the importance of these lives to the success of the city of Chicago.

 Little Diner's Crew